-Founded in 2014, Spruce is a style consultancy with an in-house barbershop and clothier for men located in Denver, Colorado.
-Created by husband and wife team Taylor Romero and Becca Miller, our mission is to empower people by helping them to look and feel their best.
+Founded in 2014, Spruce is a style consultancy with an in-house barbershop and clothier located in Denver, Colorado.
+Created by wife and husband team Becca and Taylor Romero, our mission is to empower people by helping them to look and feel their best.
 It's all about building confidence and relationships with yourself and with others.

 The Spruce Story